 This course provides a comprehensive overview of children with exceptionalities by covering theoretical approaches within the field; procedures for identifying, assessing and evaluating students; teaching methods and strategies; and the requirements of special education laws.
 Study of principles and procedures for adapting educational programs and providing differential instruction to accommodate the integration of exceptional children in the regular classroom is included.
-PreReq: EDU 102 or EDU 103.
+PreReq: EDU 103.
+This course may be offered in a distance-learning format, including online or blended.
+The course delivery mode will be indicated in the course listing available during the registration period.
+Students registering for the course when offered at a distance must be able to use the Internet and have access to a computer.